googleinterns/compatible-product/README.md

 ## Testing

-To test an embedding module for the compatibility prediction task and fill-in-the-blank task proposed by [Vasileva et al. 2018](https://github.com/mvasil/fashion-compatibility), `--test` argument need to be included.
+To test an embedding module for the compatibility prediction task and the fill-in-the-blank task proposed by [Vasileva et al. 2018](https://github.com/mvasil/fashion-compatibility), `--test` argument needs to be included.
 For example, to test a model trained with average attention weights and 5 subspaces, you can use:

 ``` shell
 python main.py --test --exp_id {Experiment_ID} --l2_embed --embed_input --n_masks 5 --cond_input none